 - 3.1 All purchases made by SOSE are subject to audit.
 SOSE must demonstrate that it has been meticulous in its procurement methods and that they stand up to scrutiny of both internal and public enquiry.
-In addition, under the terms of the Procurement Reform Act 2014 we have a legislative requirement to publish information on contracts over £50,000. - 3.2 We should ensure that all our suppliers of goods and services are covered by an appropriate contract, and/or a SOSE purchase order. - 3.3 You must firstly assess the whole life cost of your requirement.
-For example, if you are considering an IT development, you will need to assess the cost of development, implementation and ongoing maintenance of the system.
+In addition, under the terms of the Procurement Reform Act 2014 we have a legislative requirement to publish information on contracts over £50,000. - 3.2 We should ensure that all our suppliers of goods and services are covered by an appropriate contract, and/or a SOSE purchase order. - The whole life cost of the requirement should be considered when calculating the contract value.
+For example, if considering an IT development, the cost of development, implementation, and ongoing maintenance of the system should be accounted for.
 VAT is excluded when making this calculation.
-If the value of the proposed contract is over £50'000 it is critical that Procurement are involved from the outset.

-3.4 If the estimated new commitment for any goods and services is below £50,000 and above £5,000 a Quick Quote process facilitated by Procurement should be carried out unless a suitable framework contract can be utilised.
+If the value of the proposed contract is over £50'000 it is critical that Procurement team are involved from the outset. - 3.4 If the estimated new commitment for any goods and services is below £50,000 and above £5,000 a Quick Quote process facilitated by Procurement should be carried out unless a suitable framework contract can be utilised.
 Anything below £5,000 it is best practice to obtain 3 quotes where practicable.
 As above Procurement can advise and support from the outset.

-Construction projects
+Construction Projects